MLB Rumors: Joe Girardi Is A Hot Commodity, Could Manage Phillies Or Mets In 2020

 Joe Girardi is a hot commodity when it comes to baseball managers.
 The former New York Yankee opted for a different view of the ballpark this season — looking down from the press box.
 He signed on as a studio analyst with the MLB Network — and he’s currently working the postseason for FOX — but is now back on the manager market.

 Girardi is reportedly shopping around and could find himself back in the dugout for the 2020 season.
-According to the latest MLB rumors, Girardi has a couple of good options in front of him.
-According to the New York Post, Girardi could see himself back in New York, meeting his former team only in a Subway Series.
+It’s no surprise that Girardi has a couple of good options in front of him.
+According to the New York Post, the former MLB catcher could see himself back in New York, meeting his former team only in a Subway Series.
 Girardi is said to be a front-runner when it comes to managing the Mets.
 He is slated to have an interview with team officials, perhaps in the coming week.

 The Mets have also arranged meetings with Carlos Beltran, Mike Bell, and Twins bench coach Derek Shelton, though it’s unclear whether or not the meeting with Shelton will be face-to-face, according to the Post.

 If Girardi doesn’t ink a deal with the Mets, he could find himself in Philadelphia.
-On Thursday, the team reportedly dismissed manager Gabe Kapler.
+On Thursday, the team dismissed manager Gabe Kapler, according to ESPN.
 The move was highly anticipated, and Girardi’s name had already been floating around when it came to finding Kapler’s replacement.

 “Buck would make the most sense.
 If they fired Gabe, I think Buck would be the presumed leader in the clubhouse in terms of who replacing Gabe, if they make that change.
 Joe Girardi, I think, is a similar type of a manager.
 But yeah, Buck, Andy MacPhail hired him to be the Orioles manager years ago.
 He worked with (Phillies GM) Matt (Klentak), he worked with Ned Rice the assistant GM, he has relationships with all of those guys.
 That would make a lot of sense,” MLB.com’s Todd Zolecki said on the 94WIP Morning Show on Wednesday, according to NJ.com.